johannesegger/GetIt/docs/challenges/draw-patterns.md

   * Find the command that calculates the tangent and draw the curve according to "Sine wave - Version 1".
 * Christmas tree - Version 1
   * Similar to "Vertical saw", but the horizontal line is not as long.
-  * Also you probably need two loops to draw both sides of the tree
+  * You probably need two loops to draw both sides of the tree.
 * Christmas tree - Version 2
   * Continuously increase the x distance until you hit the bottom edge.
 The y distance should be constant.
 * Sawing blade